0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verification/overview.md

 ```

-### Extend to your own logic
+### Extend to Your Own Logic

-Now that you have been able to create your first on-chain zk based application you can extend it to accomodate any type of imaginable logic.
-The target smart contract doesn't have to be an ERC20 but it can a ERC721, a DeFi pool, a voting smart contract or whatever contract you can think of.
-Equally the query can extended to any type of existing claim and based on the different operators available inside the [ZK Query Language](https://0xpolygonid.github.io/tutorials/verifier/verification-library/zk-query-language/).
+Now that you have been able to create your first on-chain zk-based application you can extend it to accommodate any type of imaginable logic.
+The target Smart Contract doesn't have to be an ERC20 but it can be an ERC721, a DeFi pool, a voting Smart Contract or whatever contract you can think of.
+Equally the query can be extended to any type of existing claim and based on the different operators available inside the [ZK Query Language](https://0xpolygonid.github.io/tutorials/verifier/verification-library/zk-query-language/).

 Another possibility to customize your Smart Contract involves setting different zk requests.
-First of all there need to be defined multiple `REQUEST_ID` inside the main smart contract.
-Therefore the contract deployer can set different query for each request ID and create different outcomes inside `_afterProofSubmit` according to the type of proof received.
-For example an airdrop contract can verify the role of a user inside a DAO and distribute a different amount of tokens based on the role.
+First of all, multiple `REQUEST_ID` must be defined inside the main Smart Contract.
+Therefore, the contract deployer can set a different query for each request ID and create different outcomes inside `_afterProofSubmit` according to the type of proof received.
+For example, an airdrop contract can verify the role of a user inside a DAO and distribute a different amount of tokens based on the role.

 ### Resources